clayshieh/py-bayareafastrack/README.md

 ## Background
 Whenever we (Californians) drive past a Fastrak checkpoint during off hours or on the weekends, don't you always wonder if the Fastrak corporation actually turned off the sensors* and did not charge you or whether your Fastrack tag is actually registered.
 Finding Fastrak's backend and UI a bit antiquated?

-Well fear not, Py-BayAreaFastrak gives you a python API to parse said transactions allowing you to hook into whatever notification system you want!
+Well, Py-BayAreaFastrak gives you a python API to parse said transactions allowing you to hook into whatever notification system you want/

 ## How
 To use the API, create a BayAreaFastrak client with your username and password and call the `get_transactions()`